umontreal-simul/latticetester/README.md

 the lattice structure of lattice rules (for quasi-Monte-Carlo) and linear congruential random number generators, respectively.
 These packages require shared functionnalities which are provided by _Lattice Tester_.
+It is intended to be used as a library to build other programs, and not really as a standalone program, even though it contains such a program for convenience.

 More details on  *Lattice Tester* can be found in:
 - [The tutorial](http://umontreal-simul.github.io/latticetester/df/d1d/examples_page.html) which